a5221985/tutorials/Architecture/system_design/system_design.md

 	1. HDFS
 		1. Java Based File System
 			1. Distributed and fault tolerent
-		2. Hadoop relies on HDFS
+		2. Hadoop relies on HDFS for it's processing

+## How to Prepare for System Design Interviews ##
+1.